 My point of view

-Psychological assessment is complex.
+Even with the help of highly sophisticated psychometric instruments, psychological assessment is both complex and difficult.
 Beyond the frequently quoted — if not factually documented — claim that people have more brain cells than there are stars in the universe, it is true that a multitude of factors influence people’s behavior.
 And although “man vs. machine” contests have been set up many times, these studies miss the mark.

 Above all, psychological assessments are tools, and tools need operators — especially for a purpose as complex as psychological assessment.
 No robots or vast databases mined by computers capable of “big data” analytics will soon usurp the expert’s contribution to psychological assessment.